 R701-5.
 State Funded Capital Projects Approvals

 5.1.
-Boards of Trustee Review of Requests: Institutions shall obtain approval from their respective Boards of Trustees before they may submit a funding request for dedicated, nondedicated, and capital improvement projects to the Board of Regents.
+Boards of Trustee Review of Requests: Institutions shall obtain approval from their respective Boards of Trustees before they may submit a funding request for dedicated, nondedicated, and capital improvement projects to the Board of Higher Education.
 Boards of Trustees shall ensure that proposed project requests: are cost effective and an efficient use of resources, are consistent with the institution’s Master Plan, are consistent with the institution’s mission, and fulfill a critical institutional facility need.

 5.2.
 Commissioner’s Office Recommendations: The Commissioner and his staff shall provide annual recommendations for dedicated, nondedicated, and improvement projects based on approved allocation and prioritization policies for consideration by the Board in the preparation of its recommendations to the State Building Board, Governor and Legislature.

 5.4.
-Institutional Use of Funds for Dedicated Projects: The process for institutions to request the use of legislative appropriations allocated by the Board for a dedicated project are governed by Regent Policy R743, Process for Institutional Use of Dedicated Capital Project Funds.
+Institutional Use of Funds for Dedicated Projects: The process for institutions to request the use of legislative appropriations allocated by the Board for a dedicated project are governed by Board Policy R743, Process for Institutional Use of Dedicated Capital Project Funds.
 The Board shall annually submit a list of recommended dedicated projects to the State Building Board, the Governor, and the State Legislature.

 6.1.
 Non-inclusion of Equipment: Institutions may not include acquisition of equipment unless it is an integral component of a capital improvement.